openedx/openedx-aspects/docs/decisions/0010_localization.rst

 #.
 Aspects will configure Superset to run with a set of locales that best matches those locales Open edX supports.
 #.
 Aspects will create translated copies of all user-facing Superset assets (dashboards and charts).
 #.
+Access to these translated dashboards will be gated by role-based access controls (RBAC) using locale-specific roles.
+   Users are added to the locale-specific role that best matches their preferred language in Open edX, and so are granted access to the appropriate translated dashboards and charts.
+#.
 Like other Open edX projects, translations for the Aspects project will be maintained in Transifex.
 #.
 Translations will be automatically synchronized using the Transifex Github App as per `OEP-58`_.